LEAVES THIS GORGEOUS WORLD!

 Being honest about how you feel.
 Being honest in the sense of not betraying yourself and your dreams.

 Being honest about what you really want out of life.
-And then being honest and in integrity and going for it.
+And then FROM THAT PLACE OF honesty and integrity – going for it.

 Too many of us hold back.
 We keep our feelings to ourselves and only dare to share the happy side of life.
 Our boss is not allowed to know that we feel sad because of a break-up.
 We don’t tell our boyfriend that we are not in the mood to get intimate and that all we want is to cuddle on the sofa.
 Our followers on social media, our fans only see an edited part of our lives when we rock the stage, while like all humans, we have our ups and downs.